michael-neuhold/wasm-server-side/README.md

 ## wagi
 WAGI allows you to run WebAssembly WASI binaries as HTTP handlers.
 Write a "command line" application that prints a few headers, and compile it to WASM32-WASI.
 Add an entry to the modules.toml matching URL to WASM module.
 That's it. ([Reference](https://github.com/deislabs/wagi))

+## general
+All examples are implemented in Rust.
+However, no language-specific knowledge is necessary to understand the code snippets.
+To execute more complex shell commands the [justfile project](https://github.com/casey/just) was used.

 ## Run wasm outside the Browser
 [Package](./example1)

+Simple start by implementing a `Hello World` program written in Rust.
+The code can be found [here](./example1/src/main.rs).
+To build the project with `cargo`, execute the following command:
 ````SHELL
 just example1-build
 ````
+To run the generated executable run the following command:
 ````SHELL
 just example1-run
 ````
+The same program can be compiled to `wasi`.
+Therefore the target of `cargo build` has to be set to `--target wasm32-wasi`.
+Furthermore it is possible to execute it via the wasmtime runtime.
+Just run the following command:
 ````SHELL
 just example1-with-wasmtime
 ````
+All detailed commands can be found in [justfile](./justfile).

 ## Wagi http request handler
 [Package](./example2)

+The next examples use `watchexec` which simply recompiles the source code if it gets updated.
 ````SHELL
 just watch example2
 ````